nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 **Why this matters:**
 - Data is validated and governed in a Fabric SQL Warehouse *before* it reaches Power BI — not loaded straight from CSV, with invalid rows automatically quarantined rather than silently dropped or loaded
 - Row-Level Security uses a realistic mapping-table pattern, tested against known values (not just visually checked)
-- Every threshold and definition (budget variance, PO coverage, contract status) is defined once at the data layer, not duplicated per report
+- Every threshold and definition (budget variance, PO coverage, contract status) has a single business-logic source of truth in the SQL layer, with DAX measures in `_Measures` providing the equivalent report-facing calculation for the semantic model

 Full write-up, architecture, and every other report page below — click to expand any section.